Skip to main content

 # Pagou Integration

-This project integrates with the Pagou.ai payments API.
+This project integrates with the Pagou.ai API for payments, subscriptions, transfers, and webhooks.

 ## API